Exclavia/Kernel-Dev/Environment-setup.md

 ## 1.2.
 Compiling
 The examples in this tutorial should compile successfully with the GNU toolchain (gcc, ld, gas, etc).
 The assembly examples are written in intel syntax, which is (my personal opinion) a much more human-readable syntax than the AT&T syntax that GNU AS uses.
 To assemble these, you will need the [Netwide Assembler](https://www.nasm.us/).

 This tutorial is not a bootloader tutorial.
 We will be using [GRUB](https://www.gnu.org/software/grub/) to load our kernel.
 To do this, we need a floppy disk image with GRUB preloaded onto it.
-There are tutorials to do this, but, happily, I have made a standard image, which can be found here.
-This goes in your 'tutorial' (or whatever you named it) directory.
+There are tutorials to do this, but, happily, I have made a standard image, which can be found [here](https://github.com/Exclavia/Kernel-Dev/blob/main/files/floppy.img). [^1] This goes in your 'tutorial' (or whatever you named it) directory.

+[^1]: Assumed to be original referenced file.
+See files [README](https://github.com/Exclavia/Kernel-Dev/blob/main/files/README.md) for more info.